One Day Trip to Florence from Rome | The Ultimate Guide

 If you have time, Piazzale Michelangelo will give you unforgettable, panoramic views over Florence!
 This square’s dedicated to Michelangelo and was originally meant to house a museum filled with his masterpieces.
 While the museum never came to be, there are bronze copies of his most famous works – including David.

 Piazzale Michelangelo is a 22-minute walk from Ponte Vecchio.
-There is public transportation but it will not bring you directly into the square, you would still need to walk a bit.
+There is public transportation, but it will not bring you directly into the square; you would still need to walk a bit.
 That said, if possible, I recommend walking directly over!

 Essential Tips for Your Day Trip to Florence from Rome

 Here are some important things to know before you embark on your day trip to Florence.
-These tips include everything from the best way to get there, to what to pack and wear, when to NOT visit, and more.👇
+These tips include everything from the best way to get there, to what to pack and wear, when to NOT visit, and more. 👇

-Especially if this is the first time you’re visiting Florence, do NOT take this day trip on a Monday!
 Why?
 Because on Monday, the Uffizi Gallery, Accademia Gallery, and many other incredible must-sees are closed.
-I recently made this mistake myself in December 2024, so let this be your reminder I didn’t have!😅
+I recently made this mistake myself in December 2024, so let this be a warning that I didn’t have! 😅

 Book these Activities WELL in Advance

-It’s no surprise that Florence is one of the most famous and beloved cities in all of Italy – maybe even the world.😍 Due to this, there are certain attractions that you MUST book well in advance if you want to visit them.
+It’s no surprise that Florence is one of the most famous and beloved cities in all of Italy – maybe even the world. 😍 Due to this, there are certain attractions that you MUST book well in advance if you want to visit them.

-Out of all the best things to do in Florence, the ones that sell out the fastest are the Brunelleschi Dome, Accademia Gallery, and the Uffizi Gallery.
 The Brunelleschi Dome tours need to be booked at least a month in advance, while the other two, I’d definitely recommend a minimum of 2 weeks in advance.

-What to pack for Florence Day Trip
+What to pack for Florence day trip from Rome

 What you pack and wear for your trip to Florence will vary a bit depending on when you visit, so here are the year-round must-haves!